telerik/xaml-docs/controls/radwindow/overview.md

 * __Silverlight/WPF Code Compatibility__ - Telerik __RadWindow__ shares a single codebase with its WPF counterpart.
 This means that you can achieve close to 100% code reuse for your modal popus if you have parallel Silverlight/WPF development.

 * __Codeless Test Automation for RadWindow__ - Now you can record, execute and debug functional tests for __RadWindow__ without leaving the familiar Visual Studio environment.
 Telerik [WebUI Test Studio](http://www.telerik.com/products/web-testing-tools.aspx) is an advanced click and play web application testing tool specialized for automating both AJAX and Silverlight applications.
-The Studio ships with special translators for Telerik RadControls for ASP.NET, AJAX and Silverlight.
+The Studio ships with special translators for Telerik UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} for ASP.NET, AJAX and Silverlight.

 {% if site.site_name == 'Silverlight' %}
 In the following video, we will look at some of the features and functionality in Telerik RadWindow for Silverlight and how you can start using it in your rich internet applications today.(Runtime: 03:22)